Ashfall-Studios/monarch-main/monarch-main/monarch/documentation/MONARCH_FRAMEWORK_DOCUMENTATION.md

 Complete API documentation for the Monarch Roleplay Framework.
 This document covers all available functions, utilities, and systems for developers creating schemas and modules.

-The remainder of this file is kept as a legacy consolidated reference.

 ## Table of Contents

 1. [Player Meta Functions](#player-meta-functions)